Agia Efthymia: Modern village

 The village is situated on the foothill of Mount Giona, the highest mountain of Southern Greece, on the site that the ancient town existed.
-It is about 8.5 km SW of the prefecture's capital, Amfissa, to which it is connected by the recently reconstructed GR-48.
+It is about 8.5 km SW of the prefecture's capital, Amfissa, to which it is connected by the EO48 road.
 Agia Efthymia is also close to some popular destinations of Greek and foreign travellers: the famous archeological site of Delphi, the coastal towns Itea and Galaxidi, Parnassos Ski Center.

 The residents engages mainly in agriculture, with products like the popular olives of the region, pastoralism, building, while many of them work in the bauxite mines.
 During the 19th and 20th century, Agia Efthymia was one of the largest villages in Parnassida and the whole of Phocis.
 Now the population of the village has reduced to 374 residents according to the census of 2021, although the people originating from it who visit and live there during the year, especially in summer, increase the number to more than 1,000.